p85

 wiki ~ Coltrane changes

 Five pitches bring a melodic kaboom.
 Adding one pitch to the groups of four from the last idea, we evolve our group into the now ancient pentatonic group of pitches.
 Endless possibilities in this group in all manner of the styles we love in Americana musics.
-These five pitches, so aligned together, is to our musics what denim cloth is to our 'blue jeans' Americana, casual style of comfortable clothes that look very fine and ... can work hard too, take a lickin' and keep on tickin' for dancin' on Saturday night :) Examine the letter name pitches.
+These five pitches, so aligned together, is to our musics what denim cloth is to our 'blue jeans' Americana, casual style of comfortable clothes that look very fine and ... can work hard too, take a lickin' and keep on tickin' for dancin' on Saturday night :) Please examine the letter name pitches.
 Example.
 9.

 wiki ~ denim cloth